trampgeek/moodle-qtype_coderunner/README.md

 "advanced"
 ones.
 The latter include the language, sandbox, timeout, memory limit and the "make this question a prototype" feature.
 The combinator template is also considered to be an advanced feature.

-By default, when you edit the per-test-template the combinator is disabled; you must explicitly re-enable it (and edit it) if you need it.
-The JavaScript alerts that tell you this are a tad annoying but I'm leaving them in so no one can accuse me of not warning them.
+**WARNING #1:** by default, when you edit the per-test-template the combinator is disabled; you must explicitly re-enable it (and edit it) if you need it.

-One major warning: if you define your own question type you'd better make sure when you export your question bank that you include the prototype, or all of its children will die on being imported anywhere else!
+**WARNING #2:** if you define your own question type you'd better make sure when you export your question bank that you include the prototype, or all of its children will die on being imported anywhere else!
 Similarly, if you delete a prototype question that's actually in use, all the children will break, giving runtime errors.
-To repeat: user-defined question types are experimental.
+To repeat: user-defined question types are not for the faint of heart.
 Caveat emptor.

 ## How programming quizzes should work